 Health Sciences & Social Work

 Emphasis: Community health educators are professionally prepared in the disciplines of community and public health education.
 They demonstrate competence in planning, implementation, and evaluation of health promoting and health enhancing programs for individuals, groups, and communities.
-For additional information on careers in health education, please review information available from the American Association for Health Education, Illinois Hospital Association or Occupational Outlook Handbook, 2010-2011 Edition at the Bureau of Labor Statistics.
+For additional information on careers in health education, please review information available from then American Association for Health Education or Occupational Outlook Handbook at the Bureau of Labor Statistics.